 Education

 You need education data in a couple of different ways when creating or optimizing your talent strategy.
-The first is detailed enrollment and graduation data from schools across the United States that will help you recruit the right talent out of college.
-The second is education data that helps you narrow down available talent and average compensation based on education level (master, Ph.D., etc.).
+The first is detailed enrollment and graduation data from schools that will help you recruit the right talent out of college.
+The second is data that focuses on available talent and average compensation based on education level (master, Ph.D., etc.).

 Location